 - soft and comfortable

-- keeps warm
+- keeps you warm

 - heavier than woven fabrics or cotton jersey, Punta di Roma has a nice drape